tkb-github/attested-conjectures/zetzel.md

 J. Willis,  *Latin Textual Criticism*  (1972).
 Aside from the fundamental error of equating textual criticism with emendation, the book is entertaining and gives practical exercises in emending texts without assuming (or supplying) any knowledge of their history or manuscripts.

 W. M. Lindsay,  *An Introduction to Latin Textual Emendation, Based on the Text of Plautus*  (1896).
 Lindsay’s work (and there is a great deal of it) is rarely exciting, almost always (with the exception of his book on Plautine meter) useful and clear.
-This book is exactly what it says it is—discussing varieties of correction, largely involving palaeographical errors.
+This book is exactly what it says it is – discussing varieties of correction, largely involving palaeographical errors.

 The one truly great work of this kind for Latin is old, but still well worth reading: